Free Kanji Flashcards for JLPT N5 & N4

-Daily kanji practice, a JLPT N5 and N4 placement quiz, and a calmer rhythm for learning Japanese.
+Daily kanji flashcards, a JLPT N5 and N4 placement quiz, and a calmer rhythm for learning Japanese.

 Are You at N5 or N4?